Some Important Facts About Teenagers and Car Insurance

 If you have growing children then teenagers and car insurance will loom large in your life at some point.

-When your children become teenagers, cars and getting around become big attractions for them not only in terms of accessible transport but as a status symbol too.
+When your children become teenagers, cars and getting around become big attractions for them.
+That is not only in terms of accessible transport but as a status symbol too.

 However, be aware that a teenager driving a car has huge insurance implications.

 Facts About Teenagers and Car Insurance to Keep Them – and you – Out of Trouble

 When you teach your teen to drive it’s not just a case of hopping in beside him (or her) as the nervous teen learns to drive.
 There are implications for teenagers and car insurance.

 Make sure you alert your car insurance company that your daughter/son will be driving your car.
 This will involve an increased premium.